 Understanding how criminal gangs and other non-state actors compete with the state to provide public services, gain popular support, and jeopardize security can help policymakers counter these groups' activities.

 The world's first Social Impact Bond, an innovative payment-by-results mechanism to fund public services, was implemented in a prison in Peterborough in eastern England.
 It aims to reduce reoffending by prisoners who have served short custodial sentences.

-Children who are exposed to violence can experience negative social and psychological effects both at the time of the exposure and throughout their lives.
+Children who are exposed to violence can experience negative social and psychological effects both during the exposure and throughout their lives.
 The Safe Start Evaluation Project strives to find effective programs to improve children's well-being.